 - Write it down.
 You might not have kept a journal since elementary school, but now is the time to start again.
 Twenty years from now, you can refer back to your journal and relive your entire trip.
 If you're not into the old-fashioned journaling by hand, create an online diary.
 You can keep it private, or share it with your friends on Facebook or Twitter.

-For more information on road trips, head over to the links on the next page.
+For more information on road trips, head over to the links below.